MagnivOrg/magniv-docs/docs/intro.md

 Magniv will never use your repositories for anything other than the workspaces you have created in our dashboard.
 Feel free to restrict the workspaces that Magniv can read using [this link](https://github.com/apps/magniv-io/installations/new).

 All workspace instances live in their own Magniv instance.
 Users are completely isolated from eachother and user workspaces live in different boxes.
-Individual tasks in one workspace operate in separate containers.
+Individual tasks are also isolated from eachother in separate containers.